ojensen5115/ojensen5115.github.io/_posts/2026-06-23-finally-understanding-kubernetes-2.md

     kubectl create secret generic app-secret --from-literal=DB_PASSWORD="zaphodbeeblebrox"
     kubectl get secret app-secret -o yaml

-Notice that while the Secret is not shown in plaintext, **the Secret is not encrypted,** just base64 encoded.
+Notice that while the Secret is not shown in plaintext, it is only base64 encoded.

+**The Secret is not encrypted.**

-It's also worth noting that we did this imperatively insted of declaratively, and that your database password is now in your shell's history.
-We'll discuss those points shortly.
+It's also worth noting that we did this imperatively insted of declaratively.
+And your database password is now in your shell's history, which also isn't great.
+We'll discuss those points in a bit.

 ## Consuming as env vars